tonywhatever/deb_build4skippy/README.md

 ## Where are the binary packages for downloading?

 The container by the name of **Debian12-skippy-xd_0.7.2-1_amd64_binaries.zip** is on my 'Google Drive'.
+You don't have to sign in.
 The link for downloding is: <https://drive.google.com/file/d/1aensbLkQwjdy3XlciQnHLkRguRV1e80n/view?usp=sharing>

 Please check the integrity of the zip-file!